 In 1910, the Ministry of Justice in Istanbul ordered him to be put on trial when the Jewish community raised a case against him accusing him of “sectarian divisions and incitement.”
 However, the court found him innocent of that charge.

-Nassar wrote a series of articles in al-Karmel, which were collected in October 1911 in a small volume called Zionism: Its History, Aims and Significance (in Arabic).
+Nassar wrote a series of articles in al-Karmel, which were collected in October 1911 in a small volume called Zionism: Its History, Objectives and Importance (in Arabic).
 He derived his information from an article on Zionism in the Jewish Encyclopedia.

 In 1913 he called for the convening of a congress from which would issue a “national non-Zionist society” headquartered in Nablus and devoted to “preserving the country for its people through developing their agricultural, economic and scientific affairs and creating social harmony among them.”

 Nassar continued to respond to pro-Zionist articles that appeared in some Egyptian and Lebanese newspapers.
-In 1913, he led a campaign where he attacked an agreement reached between some Zionist leaders with some Arabs as reported in two Egyptian newspapers, al-Muqattam and Al-Ahram.
+In 1913, he led a campaign where he attacked understandings reached between some Zionist leaders with some Arabs as reported in two Egyptian newspapers, al-Muqattam and Al-Ahram.

 In the summer of 1914 Nassar called on Palestinian youth to work independently of their traditional leaders and to be self-reliant in seeking to improve conditions in the country and to bring moral pressure to bear on Arab landowners not to allow their lands to be transferred to Jews.